LGBTQ rights in the Philippines: Public opinion

 A Social Weather Stations poll in 2013 showed that 67% of Filipinos believed that “gays or lesbians are just as trustworthy as any other Filipino" and 54% believed that "gays and lesbians have contributed a lot in the progress of our society".

 In 2020, a Pew Research Center poll showed that 73% of adult Filipinos agreed with the statement that "homosexuality should be accepted by society", no change from 2013 and up from 64% in 2002.
 Support was higher among 18–29-year-olds at 80%, Catholics at 80%, and the more educated at 79%.
 Another study in 2014, titled "Global Morality", from the same organization, showed that Filipinos disfavor homosexuality when asked "is homosexuality morally acceptable, unacceptable, or is not a moral issue", with 65% responded it is "unacceptable", only 25% responded with "acceptable", and 9% said "it is not a moral issue".

-In May 2015, PlanetRomeo, an LGBT social network, published its first Gay Happiness Index (GHI).
+In May 2015, PlanetRomeo, an LGBTQ social network, published its first Gay Happiness Index (GHI).
 Gay men from over 120 countries were asked about how they feel about society's view on homosexuality, how do they experience the way they are treated by other people and how satisfied are they with their lives.
 The Philippines was ranked 41st with a GHI score of 50.

 An opinion poll carried out by the Laylo Research Strategies in 2015 found that 70% of Filipinos strongly disagreed with same-sex marriage, 14% somewhat disagreed, 12% somewhat agreed and 4% strongly agreed.
 In generalization, the 2015 poll indicated that 84% were against same-sex marriage and 16% were in favor.